spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

   ![A screenshot of Hello Universe application manifest.](/tutorials/edge-native/clusters_edge_deploy-cluster_add-manifest-file.png)

-If there are no errors or compatibility issues, Palette displays the newly created full cluster profile.
+If there are no errors or compatibility issues, Palette will display the newly created full cluster profile for review.
 Verify the layers you added, and click on the **Next** button.
 <br />

 Review all layers and click **Finish Configuration** to create the cluster profile.